cgmaier/auto-sfz/README.md

 for each audio file in the subfolder, a region will be defined (inside that group)
 <br>

-audio file names must start with the note (C, C#, D, D#, E, F, F#, G, G#, A, A#, B) followed by the octave i.e. C1, G#4 etc.
+audio file names must start with or preceed an underscore with the note name (C, C#, D, D#, E, F, F#, G, G#, A, A#, B) immediately followed by the octave number i.e. C1.wav, flutes_G#4.wav etc.
 <br>

-regions are defined to "stretch" downward to cover all midi notes in between their key center and the next lowest provided sample's key center
+regions span downward in order to cover all unnacounted-for midi notes between their key center and the next lowest provided region's key center
 <br>

 give it a try by running the compiled executable, or build it yourself in xcode